Float Along – Fill Your Lungs

-Float Along – Fill Your Lungs is the third studio album by Australian psychedelic rock band King Gizzard & the Lizard Wizard, released months after their second album, Eyes Like the Sky.
-It was released on 27 September 2013 on Flightless Records and was re-released on vinyl in November 2018 by Flightless and ATO Records.
-The re-release peaked at No. 12 on the ARIA Albums Chart.
-The album was a change in style for the band, with the album being more psychedelic than their previous releases.
+Float Along – Fill Your Lungs is the third studio album by Australian psychedelic rock band King Gizzard & the Lizard Wizard.
+It was released on 27 September 2013 on Flightless Records and was re-released on vinyl in November 2018 by Flightless and ATO Records, with the re-release peaking at No. 12 on the ARIA Albums Chart.
+The album was a change in style for the band, with the album having more influence from psychedelic music compared to their previous releases, a theme that would carry onto future albums.

 Background and recording

 Float Along – Fill Your Lungs was released in September 2013, seven months after their previous album, Eyes Like the Sky.
-It is the band's third album and seventh recorded release, and the first to feature second drummer, Eric Moore, using a drum kit as opposed to theremin and keyboards as used previously.
+It is the band's third album and fifth recorded release, and the first to feature second drummer, Eric Moore, using a drum kit as opposed to theremin and keyboards as used previously.
 The album was recorded in home studios and sheds in Darraweit Guim, Deniliquin, and Anglesea, where they experimented with a psychedelic sound as opposed to the Western sound on their previous album.
 The band furthered their experimentation by using synthesizers and the sitar, while also using unique time signatures in their music for the first time.
 It was produced by Paul Maybury, Jarrad Brown, and band member Stu Mackenzie.

 Before the album's release a live video for "Head On/Pill" was issued, and the band played the full album live.